acamposuribe/p5.brush/README.md

 ```
 Replace path_to with the actual path to the minified script in your project directory or the URL if you are using a CDN.

+### Note for p5 instance mode

+By default, all p5.js functions are in the global namespace (i.e. bound to the window object), meaning you can call them simply ellipse(), fill(), etc. However, this might be inconvenient if you are mixing with other JS libraries (synchronously or asynchronously) or writing long programs of your own. p5.js currently supports a way around this problem called "instance mode".
+In instance mode, all p5 functions are bound up in a single variable instead of polluting your global namespace.

+If you plan to use p5 instance mode, you need to load p5.brush in a specific way:

+    - Use `brush.instance()` before the setup and draw functions, pointing to your sketch id and the p5 function argument
+    Example:
+    ```javascript
+      let sketch = function(p) {
+        let x = 100;
+        let y = 100;

+        // Register instance method here, sending your function arg p brush.instance(p)

+        p.setup = function() {
+          p.createCanvas(700, 410);
+        };

+        p.draw = function() {
+          p.background(0);
+          brush.fill("red", 75);
+          brush.rect(x, y, 50, 50);
+        };
+      };

+      let myp5 = new p5(sketch);
+      ```

+---

 ## Features